 Digital Collections provide a foundation for research, education, and humanities programming through their documentation of significant aspects of the American story.

-and financial records, legal documents, literary productions, maps, news clippings,
+financial records, legal documents, literary productions, maps, news clippings, and

-individual, a family, a business, or organization.
+a family, a business, or organization.

 Areas of collecting interest include: